KISS-UI/kiss-ui/README.md

 #### Compile from Source
 To compile from source, see [this page][iup-compile].
 The instructions to check-out the source tree are available [here][iup-source].
-If you understand how to build projects with CMake, then it shouldn't be too difficult.
+If you understand how to build projects with Makefiles, then it shouldn't be too difficult.

 #### Download the Precompiled Binaries
 However, if you would rather download the precompiled binaries, begin by going to [the download page][iup-dl].